 This comes standard with many Email Service Providers.
-So you can log into their dashboard, filter for a person or email address, and see all the emails sent to them.
+So you can log in to their dashboard, filter for a person or email address, and see all the emails sent to them.
 You can also leverage their API to programmatically export that history for display in your website or software!

-Each Email Service Provider comes with their own set of features.
+Each Email Service Provider comes with its own set of features.
 Research each to determine which is the best fit for your situation.
 You’ll need to figure out which provides the most bang for the buck based on your specific needs.

 Be sure to also look into their support options.
-There’s nothing worse than discovering that an email was rejected, but having idea why and having no one to reach out to to find out why.
+There’s nothing worse than discovering that an email was rejected, but having an idea of why and having no one to reach out to find out why.
 This kind of troubleshooting is invaluable for learning and to avoid the same problem in the future.